cnsuhao/engine1/docs/Markdown/Interface.md

  @refitem GasCompartmentTable     "Inhaler"
 @endsecreflist

-As we make changes to models, some of the naming/hierarchy of compartments used by %BioGears could change, it's best to refer to the code file itself for the latest list of available compartments and their hierarchy.
+As we make changes to models, some of the naming/hierarchy of compartments used could change, it's best to refer to the code file itself for the latest list of available compartments and their hierarchy.

 Note that there are both liquid and gas compartments available for pulmonary spaces.